Hello and welcome to my Union Force bindings review.

 The straps comfortably conform to your boots and the adjustability means that you can set them up just right so that you can avoid any potential pressure points.

-These bindings are really responsive – one of the most responsive I’ve tried at this price point.
-To me they’re definitely closer to the freeride (as opposed to freestyle) end of the all-mountain spectrum and that’s mostly down to their responsiveness.
+These bindings are really quite responsive – one of the most responsive I’ve tried at this price point for sure.

 Score Breakdown and Final Verdict